wikimedia/wikimedia-page-library/readme.md

 ## Background
 Presently we are consolidating duplicate Android and iOS Wikipedia app implementations of certain JavaScript transformations, such as image widening. **wikimedia-page-library** is where we are placing these consolidated JavaScript transform implementations.

-## What wikimedia-page-library is for
+### What wikimedia-page-library is for
-* JavaScript transforms common to **both** the Android and iOS Wikipedia apps.
+- JavaScript transforms common to **both** the Android and iOS Wikipedia apps.

-## What wikimedia-page-library is not for
+### What wikimedia-page-library is not for
-* Android or iOS **specific** JS or CSS.
-* CSS unrelated to a particular JavaScript transform. *In the future we may re-evaluate this for CSS common between the Android and iOS apps, but for right now the only CSS in wikimedia-page-library should be CSS directly needed by a particular JavaScript transform.*

-## What wikimedia-page-library delivers
+### What wikimedia-page-library delivers
-* **wikimedia-page-library-transform.js** bundle of all transform JS
+- **wikimedia-page-library-transform.js** bundle of all transform JS
-* **wikimedia-page-library-transform.css** bundle of all CSS required by the bundled transform JS
+- **wikimedia-page-library-transform.css** bundle of all CSS required by the bundled transform JS
-* **wikimedia-page-library-override.css** optional CSS overrides for improved appearance that are independent of transforms
+- **wikimedia-page-library-override.css** optional CSS overrides for improved appearance that are independent of transforms

 ## Conventions

 ### File locations and naming

 Example file names and locations for an image widening transform:
-* **src/transform/WidenImage.js** - the transform. *required*
+- **src/transform/WidenImage.js** - the transform. *required*
-* **src/transform/WidenImage.css** - CSS used by the transform. *optional*
+- **src/transform/WidenImage.css** - CSS used by the transform. *optional*
-* **src/override/Empty.css** - CSS overrides that are independent of transforms and that couldn't be upstreamed
+- **src/override/Empty.css** - CSS overrides that are independent of transforms and that couldn't be upstreamed
-* **test/WidenImage.js** - tests of the transform. *required*
+- **test/WidenImage.js** - tests of the transform. *required*
-* **test/fixtures/WidenImage.html** - fixtures used by transform tests. *optional*
+- **test/fixtures/WidenImage.html** - fixtures used by transform tests. *optional*

 *todo: rename Empty.css to a real override.*